ManOnTheMove/MIE-1517-Project/README.md

 - **Real-Time Detection:** Utilizes YOLOv8 for fast and accurate hardhat detection, ensuring immediate identification of PPE compliance.
 - **Automated Monitoring:** Reduces the need for manual supervision by continuously tracking PPE usage on construction sites.
 - **Robust Performance:** Handles various environmental conditions and worker orientations, maintaining high precision and recall.
-- **Scalable Deployment:** Designed for easy integration into existing safety protocols and scalable across multiple sites.

 ## Technologies Used